stefanprodan/stefanprodan/_posts/2016-10-14-elasticsearch-cluster-with-docker.markdown

 	-Des.transport.tcp.port=9301
 ```

-Since the first node is using the 9200 and 9300 ports you need to map different ports for the second node to be accessible.
-With `-Des.transport.tcp.port=9301` we instruct ES to use 9301 as the transport port.
+Since the first node is using the 9200 and 9300 ports I need to map different ports for the second node to be accessible.
+With `-Des.transport.tcp.port=9301` I instruct ES to use 9301 as the transport port.

-With `-Des.discovery.zen.ping.unicast.hosts="es-t0:9300"` we point `es-t1` to `es-t0` address.
+With `-Des.discovery.zen.ping.unicast.hosts="es-t0:9300"` I point `es-t1` to `es-t0` address.

-The problem with this approach is that the `es-t0` node doesn't know the address of `es-t1` so we need to recreate `es-t0` with `-Des.discovery.zen.ping.unicast.hosts="es-t1:9301"`.
+The problem with this approach is that the `es-t0` node doesn't know the address of `es-t1` so I need to recreate `es-t0` with `-Des.discovery.zen.ping.unicast.hosts="es-t1:9301"`.
 Running multiple nodes in this manner seems like a daunting task.

 ### Provisioning and running a multi-node cluster